Akanshagore/Simon-Game/README.md

 # Simon Game

  A memory-based Simon Game built with HTML, CSS, JavaScript, and jQuery.
-Players must remember and repeat an increasingly complex sequence of colors and sounds.
+Players must remember and repeat an increasingly complex sequence of colors.

 # Features
 - Random color sequence generation